We just got a new puppy. He is a lab/shih tzu cross. He is 8 weeks old and weighs 10 lbs. Should I be feeding him a large breed food?

 Yes we all agree to go with grain inclusive food for now.
 The rest of it is a crap shoot.

-- This reply was modified 3 weeks ago by anon101.
+- This reply was modified 4 years, 9 months ago by anonymous.

 Who wants to take a wild guess at the massive amount of dogs who died or became chronically ill from being fed a carb loaded improper diet and subsequently developed diabetes, abscessed teeth, and the large variety of health issues cheap low quality kibbles cause and they’re owners never realized it???
 I’ll tell you how many, more than any dog that has been (or will be for that matter) affected by dcm.
 But you know their vet said to feed it so it must be the best right?
 Lmfao